Atrix256/df_serialize/README.md

 JSON Writing

 Only fields that are not default value are written out.
 Enum values are written as strings.
 Variant types are written based on the name of their storage.
-The JSON is not minimized, because MakeJSONWriteFooter uses  the PrettyWriter instead of the Writer interface.

 **`MakeEqualityTest.h`**